Punisher in film: Punisher: War Zone (2008)

-Waging his one-man war on the world of organized crime, ruthless vigilante-hero Frank Castle (Ray Stevenson) sets his sights on overeager mob boss Billy "Jigsaw" Russoti (Dominic West).
-After Russoti is left horribly disfigured by Castle, he sets out for vengeance under his new alias: Jigsaw.
-With the "Punisher Task Force" hot on his trail, the FBI unable to take Jigsaw on, Frank must stand up to the formidable army that Jigsaw has recruited before more of his evil deeds go unpunished, while also attempting to atone for his unintentional killing of an undercover FBI agent during his assault on Russoti.
+The Punisher appears in Punisher: War Zone, portrayed by Ray Stevenson.
+This version is a former Force Recon Marine who has operated as the Punisher for five years.
+After inadvertently killing an undercover FBI agent while assaulting a mob dinner, he attempts to atone for his mistake and threatens to quit vigilantism over his partner Microchip's protests.
+Amidst this, he must also contend with the FBI's "Punisher Task Force" and Billy "The Beaut" Russoti / Jigsaw, a survivor of the mob dinner who seeks to recruit an army to get revenge on Frank.

-Ray Stevenson had expressed interest in sequels, hinting at Barracuda as a possible villain.
+Stevenson had expressed interest in sequels, hinting at Barracuda as a possible villain.
 At the 2008 San Diego Comic-Con, when asked if he signed on for more Punisher, he said, "If I had my wish, it's going to run and run.
 It's up to the fan base.
 If this works, we get to do it all again."
-After the first film was not received well by audiences, the rights for the character eventually reverted to Marvel.
+After War Zone was not received well by audiences, the rights for the character eventually reverted to Marvel.

+Stevenson would later reprise his role as Castle / The Punisher in The Super Hero Squad Show (2009).